2022 MUSIC CITY GOLD PEN AWARDS

 - Generally long-term and focused on enhancing the well-being of communities and populations through causes such as the environment, energy sustainability, food safety, economic stability, employment, poverty reduction, literacy, education, health, cultural preservation, and indigenous and heritage protection

-CATEGORY 14B: COVID-19 RESPONSE AND RECOVERY MANAGEMENT AND COMMUNICATION New for 2021
+CATEGORY 14B: COVID-19 RESPONSE AND RECOVERY MANAGEMENT AND COMMUNICATION

 - COVID-19-related programs targeted at external and/or internal audiences that address crisis, business continuity or issues or attitudes that have a significant impact on an organization, such as shuttering/re-opening businesses, furlough/layoff staff, redesigning business operations